congh-nvidia/sonic-mgmt/docs/testplan/Generic-hash-test-plan.md

 10. Send the traffic again.
 11. Check the traffic is balanced over all uplink ports with no packet loss.

-### Test cases #8 - Verify generic hash works properly when there is lag member flaps.
+### Test cases #8 - Verify generic hash works properly when there are lag member flaps.
 1. The test is using the default links and routes in a community setup, and only runs on setups which have multi-member portchannel uplinks
 3. Configure all the valid hash fields for the ecmp and lag hash.
 4. Randomly select one hash field for the test.